EU agriculture officials work on ways to move Ukrainian grain to the world

 The road and rail routes through neighboring countries have stirred anger from local farmers faced with a glut of Ukrainian grain that has driven down prices and hurt their livelihoods.
 It's not ideal for agriculture-dependent Ukraine either, whose growers face higher transportation costs and lower capacity.

-The ban is scheduled to expire in mid-September.
-European Commission spokeswoman Miriam Garcia Ferrer said “we are working very intensively with the five member states concerned.”
+“We need to consider the support for the transport.
+This is necessary,” Wojciechowski said.
+“I will present this position in the commission that we should find the solution.
+How to support the transport costs using also the EU money. ”

-The ministers “must make sure that the Ukrainian grain can reach the global markets via EU territory,” said Finland’s agriculture minister, Sari Essayah.
+He acknowledged that there were “some different positions” among ministers but said there was a good understanding of the gravity of the situation.

-Lithuania's agriculture minister, Kęstutis Navickas, suggested that export procedures for grain could be shifted from the Ukraine-Polish border to Lithuanian ports as a way of preventing grain from getting stuck in countries near Ukraine.
+Lithuania's agriculture minister, Kęstutis Navickas, suggested that export procedures for grain could be shifted from the Ukraine-Polish border to Lithuanian and other Baltic ports as a way of preventing grain from getting stuck in countries near Ukraine.

-Germany's Ozdemir appeared to support the plan, saying Ukrainian grain could be transported in sealed containers to ports in the Baltics.
+Germany's Ozdemir appeared to support that plan, saying Ukrainian grain could be transported in sealed containers to ports in the Baltics.

 “I’m sure the friends from the Baltics would be happy to help and then transport to where it’s needed in the Global South,” Ozdemir said.